algorand/sandbox/README.md

 ```
 sandbox commands:
   up (mainnet||testnet||betanet) [-s||--use-snapshot]
           -> spin up the sandbox environment, optionally this can
              initialize the blockchain from a snapshot
   down    -> tear down the sandbox environment
   restart -> restart the sandbox
   enter   -> enter the sandbox container
+  clean   -> stops and deletes containers and data directory

+algorand commands:
   logs        -> stream algorand logs with the carpenter utility
   status      -> get node status
   goal (args) -> run goal command like 'goal node status'
-  clean       -> stops and deletes containers and data directory

-* The up command also supports using '-s', or '--
+tutorials:
+  introduction -> learn how to get Algos on testnet and create a transaction
 ```